 brother and the other men in D Company to

 return.
-When Morgan and the others returned to
+When his brother, Morgan, and the

-Louisiana to supervise the loading of their
+others returned to Louisiana to supervise the

-equipment onto railroad cars,
+loading of their equipment onto railroad cars,

-to San Francisco,
+to San Francisco, California, where they were

 The 192nd was boarded onto